DJ5harma/WebRTCPeerVideoCallApp/Readme.md

 - This feels snappier because it is a direct (peer-to-peer) connection without a server inbetween and also, it saves server's bandwidth and power because it isn't used at all after exchanging their info.

 I've tried to explain this as if a layman could understand.
 Please read again slowly if it feels too much at a time.

+## One thing to note: WebRTC uses UDP protocol (rather than TCP/IP)

+- In terms of speed : UDP >>> TCP/IP (felt especially for large data)
+- But to achieve that speed, it compromises on data quality by being lossy (whereas TCP/IP is very Robust).
+- For things like a live-video-call, it isn't usually very necessary to get all the pixels for all the frames completely... we just need an acceptable and quick response and that's where WebRTC can be used.

 # To run locally and play around: